 Why Photograph the Dead?

-These post-mortem photos were meant to capture a “last look” at deceased family members and loved ones.
-Although the photos often look creepy and disturbing, they were taken to help families grieve and remember those who had passed away.
-In some ways, these photos were also a tribute to those deceased.
+The purpose of post mortem photography was for survivors to have a “last look” at family members and loved ones who died.
+The creation of death masks taken directly from the face of a corpse was another way to memorialize the dead.
+Although the photos may seem creepy and disturbing, they help families grieve and remember those who had passed away.
+In some ways, these photos were also a tribute to the dead.
 Another important thing to consider is the high infant mortality rate of these earlier eras.
 It would not be uncommon for families to have babies or young children die from an illness.
 These post mortem photos often served as the only documentation those families ever had of the lives of these loved ones.
 However, it wasn’t just the young that were photographed; adults and elderly were also captured in many of these photographs.

-Post mortem death photos were taken in various ways.
-The most simple is of a body laying in a natural sleeping position, such as in a crib or on a bed.
-Sometimes the bodies were held up by family members or even propped in a chair.
-In some cases, the bodies were placed in coffins and photographed either upright or laying down.
-There were also various contraptions designed, using clamps and wires, that prop up the body in a standing position for photographs.
-Sometimes these photos were of a single subject; sometimes entire families of deceased people were placed together.
+Post mortem photography involved many different techniques and styles.
+The most simple is of a body lying in a natural sleeping position, such as in a crib or on a bed.
+Sometimes family members held up the bodies or even propped them up in a chair.
+In some cases, they placed the bodies in coffins and photographed them either upright or laying down.
+Photographers sometimes portrayed the decedent as alive in the photos.
+Sometimes they appeared asleep.
+There were also various contraptions that incorporated clamps and wires that prop the body in a up-right position for photographs.
+Sometimes these photos were of a single subject; sometimes they consisted of entire families who died together.

-The thought of post mortem photography in todays world seems pretty creepy.
-But we live in a different world now where just about everyone has been photographed or filmed at some point in their life.
+The thought of post mortem photography in today’s world may seem unconventional or morbid, because photography is a normal part of everyday life.
+We live in a different world now where everyone has been photographed or filmed at some point in their life.
 A grieving family member can simply look at a Facebook page or photo album if they want to reminisce a loved one.